achusang/RC_capacity/readme.txt

 Please modify the data in the 'Parameter and Results.xlsx' file, specifically in sheets 1 to 4.
 Then, save and CLOSE the file.
 (This step is important)

+#3 If you have any questions or specific customization requests:
+Please contact: chch18511992966@163.com